mars0i/clj-agentscript1/README.md

 functions that are inserted into the `setup` and `step` fields in `Model.prototype` (see core.cljs).
-After these are set, the source creates an instance of `Model` and calls `start` on it (near the end of core.cljs.
-There's more information in comments in that file.
+After these are set, the source creates an instance of `Model` and calls `start` on it (near the end of core.cljs).
+There's more information in comments in core.cljs.
 Also see the interop tips below.

 ## Installing and running